All Products

 Since January 1 of last year, the cumulative number of natural persons whose personal information is transferred abroad is greater than 100,000.

-Application for a security assessment is required.
+Requirements for applying for a security assessment are met.

 Since January 1 of last year, the cumulative number of natural persons whose personal sensitive information is transferred abroad is greater than 10,000.

-Since January 1 of last year, cross-border data transfer activities occurred, and the cumulative number of natural persons whose personal information is transferred provided abroad is greater than 1,000,000.
+Since January 1 of last year, cross-border data transfer activities occurred, and the cumulative number of natural persons whose personal information is transferred abroad is greater than 1,000,000.

 Since January 1 of last year, the cumulative number of natural persons whose personal information is transferred abroad is less than 100,000.